In a separator log, the entire log data can be structured according to the specified separator, and each complete log ends with a line break

 12/10/2017, 08:00:00 is

 Second can be used as the unit of log time.
 If the time is entered in a wrong format, the collection time is used as the log time.

-The logical relationship between multiple filtering rules is AND.
-If you set multiple filtering rules for the same key, the rules are overwritten.
+The relationship logic between multiple filter rules is "AND".
+If multiple filter rules are configured for the same key name, previous rules will be overwritten.